box/developer.box.com/pages/index.md

 <Header centered>

-Browse by SDK and tools
+Browse by SDK and developer tools

 </Header>